By Cat, June 2007; updated May 2019, May 2021

 My goal is to get all the nutrients I need from my diet.
 Unfortunately, that becomes more difficult as we age; I find that I need more supplements than when I was younger.
-I have two main health issues: gut microbial imbalance, and insulin resistance.
-I also have food sensitivity to sulfur-containing amino acids: lipoic acid and cysteine, which is problematic for me because I need all the help I can give to my liver’s need for glutathione.
+I have three main health issues: gut microbial imbalance, insulin resistance, and overweight (the last two are related).
+My food sensitivity to sulfur-containing amino acids: lipoic acid and cysteine, has been cleared – a good thing, because I need all the help I can give to my liver’s need for glutathione.
 Since I first wrote this article, I’ve added supplements for these issues, including spore-based probiotics, inositol, glutamine, and sublingual glutathione.

 I also have trouble absorbing most minerals from foods and supplements.
-I’ve learned the importance of brazing dark leafy greens, to maximize the availability of minerals in these and other vegetables, and drinking raw milk (for the minerals that are not available for absorption in pasteurized milk, especially calcium).
-But I also take the recommended doses of most minerals supplementally (calcium, magnesium, zinc, chromium, selenium, and trace minerals).
+I’ve learned the importance of braising dark leafy greens, to maximize the availability of minerals in these and other vegetables, and drinking raw milk (for the minerals that are not available for absorption in pasteurized milk, especially calcium).
+I also take the recommended doses of most minerals supplementally (calcium, magnesium, zinc, copper, chromium, selenium, and trace minerals).
 At my naturopath’s suggestion, I also take the following supplementally: vitamins A, D and E, and also Omega-3 fats (as krill oil and fermented cod liver oil).
-And I’m working on ways to remove my food sensitivity to sulfur-foods/supplements.

 Article is too long; need to break it up.
 I already put Smoothie in its own file.
 Perhaps also put supps I no longer use in a separate file?

 - Includes: 1.
 Disclaimer; 2.
 My Daily Supplements; 3.
 Tinctures I Take; 4.
 Supplements I’m Not Currently Using;